Technology Tales

 $pm->wait_all_children;

 To close, there needs to be a comment on the advantages of parallel processing.
-Modern multi-core processors often get used in single threaded operations and that leaves most of the capacity unused.
+Modern multicore processors often get used in single threaded operations, which leaves most of the capacity unused.
 Utilising this extra power then shortens processing times markedly.
-To give you an idea of what can be achieved, I had a single script taking around 2.5 minutes to complete in single threaded mode while setting the maximum number of threads to 24 reduced this to just over half a minute while taking up 80% of the processing capacity.
+To give you an idea of what can be achieved, I had a single script taking around 2.5 minutes to complete in single threaded mode, while setting the maximum number of threads to 24 reduced this to just over half a minute while taking up 80% of the processing capacity.
 This was with an AMD Ryzen 7 2700X CPU with eight cores and a maximum of 16 processor threads.
-Surprisingly, using 16 as the maximum thread number only used half the processor capacity so it seems to be a matter of performing one’s own measurements when making these decisions.
+Surprisingly, using 16 as the maximum thread number only used half the processor capacity, so it seems to be a matter of performing one's own measurements when making these decisions.

 Interrogating Solaris hardware for installed CPU and memory resources